For Parents and Carers

 Speech@Home offers two different programmes for parents depending on the age and needs of the child

-This course gives parents of children with cleft palate or cleft palate type speech difficulties more detailed information than the one day course so that the parent is empowered to work confidently with their child on therapy activities, supported by their speech and language therapist.
+This course gives parents of children with cleft palate or cleft palate type speech difficulties more detailed information than the short course so that the parent is empowered to work confidently with their child on therapy activities, supported by their speech and language therapist.
 Following their training, the therapist designs a speech therapy programme aimed specifically at the child’s particular problems.
 The parent carries out the therapy activities at home.
 Parents receive a link via email from their therapist which takes them directly to their child’s therapy programme containing the therapy activities.
 Each activity is automatically linked to the picture and video resources required to do the activity.
 Parents check in regularly with their therapist, using FaceTime, Skype, Zoom or something similar.
 This is to ensure their child is making progress and to get support on what they are doing.

 This course is suitable for parents who wish to have a larger part in undertaking therapy, supported by and working in partnership with their therapist.
 If your child is aged 3 to 8 years, English is the first language, and is able to copy some of the error sounds, this might be appropriate.
 Ask your speech and language therapist if this approach might suit your child.
 This may be the therapist in the Cleft Team or your local therapist.